ring-code/tableManager/README.md

 #dbManager

-  This Java application enables the user to manage a mySQL database.
+  This Java application enables the user to manage a table in a mySQL database.
 The GUI is written in german.
 It can be used for any MySQL database that has integer primary keys;
   however, input validation (StringInputValidation Class) for new or updated entries is based on data for persons.
   Its impractical for databases with many tables as the user can only switch between tables and not search for them directly.
   After selecting the server and database via a menu, the user can: